 3. The government has various incentives.
 Make use of them.

 Of them all, the most well-known is Small-Scale Technology Certificates (or STCs).
-Really, it’s just a fancy term for solar panel rebates that are open to everyone who wants to install solar panels.
+Really, it’s just a fancy term for solar energy rebates that are open to everyone who wants to install solar panel systems.

 The more STCs your solar system is eligible for, the higher your rebate.
 And the higher your rebate, the cheaper your solar panels become.

-Furthermore, there are more incentives that make solar panels cheaper.
+Furthermore, there are more incentives that make solar power systems cheaper.
 Every territory in Australia has its own set so be sure to check yours and claim as much as you can.
 To help you out, here are our summaries for the following territories:

 - Western Australia (WA)